bryanseah234/sgStyleSnap2025/docs/guides/CLOSET_GUIDE.md

 ## Overview

-The Closet feature is the core of StyleSnap - a digital wardrobe where users can upload, organize, and manage their clothing items.
+The Closet feature is the core of StyleSnap - a digital closet where users can upload, organize, and manage their clothing items.
 Each user can store up to 200 items total: 50 uploaded items + unlimited items added from the catalog.

 ---